SlickNicky10/AutoUpdate/README.md

 The current latest version of AutoUpdate is **1.0**, and this documentation will always be in reference to the latest version of AutoUpdate.

+# DEPRECATED
+This module has been discontinued and will never be updated again.

 # What's AutoUpdate?
 AutoUpdate is a Drupi module that automatically keeps all of your Drupi modules up-to-date.
 Stop manually checking for updates for your favorite modules, let AutoUpdate do the hard work for you!